MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 |[Step 4: Perform the network migration](consolidate-multiple-yammer-networks.md#self-service) <br/> |Run the network migration tool once for each subsidiary network.
 The tool migrates all users from the subsidiary Yammer network into the parent Yammer network, and turns off the subsidiary network.
 It does not migrate any conversation or file data.  <br/> |
 |[Step 5: Make parent network changes](consolidate-multiple-yammer-networks.md#parentchanges) <br/> |Adjust the structure of your parent Yammer network so it meets the needs of users who will be joining it.
 Create groups, invite members to the groups, and upload files that you exported.  <br/> |
 |[Step 6: Communicate with all users after the migration](consolidate-multiple-yammer-networks.md#aftercommunicate) <br/> |Let everyone know the consolidated Yammer network is ready to use.  <br/> |

+For more information, see [FAQ: Consolidating multiple Yammer networks](faq-consolidate-multiple-yammer-networks.md).

 ## Step 1: Plan
 <a name="Plan"> </a>